 Some copyright holders use digital locks to restrict access to copyright-protected works and/or to limit the use that can be made of such works.
 The Copyright Act now prohibits the circumvention of digital locks to obtain access to copyright-protected works.
 The Fair Dealing Policy does not permit the circumvention of digital locks to obtain access to copyright-protected works.
 In order to circumvent a digital lock it is necessary to obtain the permission of the copyright holder.

 Source: Application of the Fair Dealing Policy for Universities (Universities Canada)

-For more information on the various educational exceptions in the Copyright Act including information on works available through the internet & reproduction for instruction and examination, please view the Copyright Act sections 29.4 through 30.04
+Fair Dealing is just one of the educational exceptions in the Copyright Act.
+More exceptions, including information on works available through the internet & reproduction for instruction and examination, can be found in the Copyright Act sections 29.4 through 30.04

 Please note: This guide does not provide legal advice.
-It is intented to give guidance about acceptable use of copyright protected materials.
+It is intended to give guidance about acceptable use of copyright protected materials.